 Students at Dordt come from across North America and the world.
 The campus is filled with students from different places coming together into a dynamic and welcoming community.
-Dordt is home to international students 28 countries, including the following:
+Dordt is home to students from 28 countries, including the following:

 - Costa Rica